orthanc-mirrors/orthanc-book/Sphinx/source/plugins/osimis-webviewer.rst

 FAQ
 ---

+- **Can I use the Osimis Viewer in a medical environment ?**

+  The Osimis Viewer is not CE marked or FDA approved and can not be used to produce a diagnostic.
+  However, the viewer can be used by:

+  - Patients
+  - General practioner to explain a pathology to their patients
+  - Technicians to check the content/quality of studies
+  - Researchers
+  - Teachers

+  Check your local regulations to ensure you're using it in a legal manner.

 - **What video formats are supported by the Osimis Web Viewer ?**

   The set of codecs supported by the Osimis Viewer is an intersection of the sets of codecs supported by